 The Procurement Journey:

-- is updated on a continual basis with any changes in legislation, policy and facilitates best practice and consistency.
+• is updated on a continual basis with any changes in legislation, policy and best practice.

 We would strongly encourage you to use the source documentation in the Procurement Journey for every procurement exercise.
 This will ensure you are always using the most recent guidance and templates on an ongoing basis.